 Currently, about 85% of the workforce is enrolled in Public Retirement Insurance.
-Contributions to the plan are also to be increased to about 20% by 2025.
+Contributions to the plan will also be increased to about 20% by 2025.
 All payment amounts represent a percentage of the employee’s gross salary.
-It usually divided equally between employee and employer.
+It’s usually divided equally between employee and employer.

 |Paid by Employee||Paid by Employer|

 Health insurance is obligatory for all people in Germany, no matter what.
 It’s divided into two main types: public health insurance and private health insurance.

 Higher earners (64,350 EUR annually for 2022) could sign up for a private option, which can offer shorter waiting times and better hospital conditions.

 Whether it’s state health insurance or private health insurance, it will cover most basic services by the doctor and treatments, but if you want some special unnecessary medical care or your own hospital room, you’ll need an additional private healthcare plan.

 Check out the best private health insurance in Germany for foreign high earners, self-employed, freelancers, and business owners.

 Services of some specialists, such as eye care, dental care, and alternative medicine not available or come with limitations on what you can claim.